 At the end of 2004 the Board of Directors of Resilux NV set up an Audit Committee, which assists the Board of Directors in its supervisory and monitoring role with a view to control in the broadest sense.
-The Audit Committee's tasks relate to monitoring, analysis and advice regarding internal control and risk management, internal and external audit, and financial reporting as well as the evaluation of the independancy of the external auditor.
+The Audit Committee's tasks relate to monitoring, analysis and advice regarding internal control and risk management, internal and external audit, and financial reporting as well as the evaluation of the independency of the external auditor.
 The final decision making remains with the Board of Directors.

 Currently the Audit Committee consists of four members, who are all non-executive director, namely Guido Vanherpe BVBA, represented by its permanent representative Guido Vanherpe, LVW INT.
-BVBA represented by its permanent representative Dirk Lannoo, CVD BVBA represented by its permanent representative Chris Van Doorslaer and FVDH BEHEER BVBA represented by its permanent representative Francis Vanderhoydonck and - except for one member (namely FVDH BEHEER BVBA) - independent.
+BVBA represented by its permanent representative Dirk Lannoo, Chris Van Doorslaer and FVDH BEHEER BVBA represented by its permanent representative Francis Vanderhoydonck and - except for one member (namely FVDH BEHEER BVBA) - independent.